-Why We Need To Be Talking About Anti-LGBTQ Violence In Chechnya
+We Need To Address The Anti-LGBTQ Violence In Chechnya

 LGBTQ rights organizations are speaking out after reports surfaced that the Chechen government in Chechnya, Russia is allegedly capturing, torturing, and even murdering gay men.
 Local media outlets have confirmed that at least 100 gay men in Chechnya have disappeared, and are reportedly being targeted specifically because of their sexual orientation.
 And this should alarm the entire international community.
 The suspected anti-LGBTQ violence in Chechnya is a human rights issue, and the rest of the world needs to condemn it and ensure that the lives of gay men are protected.